restcristian/usabillaAssignment/README.md

 # usabillaAssignment

 Front-End Project assigned by Usabilla.
 Consists of rendering a list of items pulled from a json file based on a provided design.
 The items can be filtered by comment, rating or both.

+## Notes:

+*Initially, I wanted to render the data through Axios but it seemed the server did not allow controlled-origin requests.
+In any case, functions to fetch the data both locally (from json file) and remotely (http requests) were included within the helper folder.

+*Stylabilla was included on the top so html tags are normalized according to Usabilla's styleguideline.

+*CSS Modules was implemented in order to avoid class collision as well as to keep the styles encapsulated within components.

+*If one of the rows is clicked, a modal presenting extra information is shown.

+*A custom scrollable table component was created in order to render the feed items.
+Depending on a mobileBreakpoint prop, the layout will change.
+(This layout was the first thing I could come up with at the moment, so I just went along with it. :P)

 ## Getting Started